tuyen-tran1/VN-SLU/README.md

 **Getting the data**

-Textual annotations and the corresponding acoustic data can be download from https://drive.google.com/drive/folders/1QJFQjwNl4tmlf4R1yt4W3gfUzsiF-kWp
+Textual annotations and the corresponding acoustic data can be downloaded from https://drive.google.com/drive/folders/1QJFQjwNl4tmlf4R1yt4W3gfUzsiF-kWp

 **Brief overview**